 Your ‘SEE’ is anything visual about the business – including you and, of course, your branding.

-The red ‘danger zones’ are what can happen if you only pay attention to two out of three of these pillars.
+Like a three-legged stool, you need all three to build a successful brand.
+The red ‘danger zones’ are what can happen if you only have two out of three of these pillars.

 So if you provide a quality service (DO), and SAY you have a great service but then people go online and find an awful, dated, clunky website (SEE) then it throws doubt on the quality of the rest of your business.
 See includes your branding, but really it’s all about the first impression.

 Making sure all these elements are in sync is essential to growing your business and this shows that your brand should sit right at the heart of everything you Do, Say and See.

 Sapna Pieroux’s book Let’s Get Visible! shows you how to get brand clarity, stand out in your industry and supercharge your business growth.
 Get a copy here